Did you know that more Americans are aware what a podcast is than who the Vice President is?

 What makes this episode so interesting?
 Can you imagine a statistician going over through the octaves and other musical notes?

-He did all these stuff just to figure out who really wrote which song.
+He did all of this stuff just to figure out who really wrote which song.

 How about listening to a podcast from an award-winning show hosted by two award-winning hosts?